-In the privacy of their own homes, with the consent of a legal guardian (aka "parents"), those under 21 may consume alcohol.
+However, in the privacy of one's own home, with the consent of a legal guardian, those under 21 may consume alcohol.

-Why Did the Legal Drinking Age Rise in New York?
+The History of the Drinking Age in New York

-The New York Legislature raised the drinking age in response to the National Minimum Drinking Age Act of 1984, which reduced by up to 10 percent the federal highway funding of any state which did not have a minimum purchasing age of 21.
+The New York Legislature raised the drinking age again in 1985 in response to the National Minimum Drinking Age Act of 1984, which reduced by up to 10 percent the federal highway funding of any state which did not have a minimum purchasing age of 21.

-You can, however, be 18 and serve alcohol.
+Additionally, if you're planning to move to New York, you can serve alcohol starting at age 18.
 According to the State Liquor Authority, "a bartender, waiter, or any other employee who is selling, taking orders for, dispensing, or handling alcoholic beverages must be at least 18 years of age.
-Employees such as busboys, dishwashers and others who handle containers that hold alcoholic beverages can be under the age of 18, but they must be under the direct supervision of someone is at least 21 years old."
+Employees such as busboys, dishwashers, and others who handle containers that hold alcoholic beverages can be under the age of 18, but they must be under the direct supervision of someone who is at least 21 years old."

-The New York State Liquor Authority and its agency arm, the Division of Alcoholic Beverage Control, were established under New York State Law in 1762 to "regulate and control the manufacture and distribution within the state of alcoholic beverages for the purpose of fostering and promoting temperance in their consumption and respect for and obedience to law."
+The New York State Liquor Authority and its agency arm, the Division of Alcoholic Beverage Control, were established under New York State Law in 1762 to regulate distribution within the state of alcoholic beverages for the purpose of "fostering and promoting temperance in their consumption and respect for and obedience to the law."

 If you're visiting New York City with someone under the age of 21 but still want to go out together, be sure to check out club and bar age restrictions.